How to Take Perfect Photos for Tree Diagnosis

 Tips for the best leaf photo:

-• Choose a leaf that looks typical for the tree—avoid ones that are overly damaged unless that’s the issue.
+• Choose a leaf that looks typical for the tree.

-• Hold the leaf flat and photograph it against a neutral background (like your hand or a sheet of paper).
+• Photograph it lying flat against a neutral background (like your hand or a sheet of paper).

 • Make sure the edges of the leaf are visible—this is crucial for species identification.